FAQs 101: Who, What, Where and When?

 The frequently asked questions below delve deeper into some aspects of Saint Ann’s theory and practice.
 Click on a question to read more.

 One important time to email us is if your child needs to miss the whole day of part of a school day, and to do so again for each day that they are absent.
 You can email the appropriate division office using the contact information found on the back page of the art calendar and on the Parent Portal.

 We also encourage parents to call or email division offices with everything from changes in that day’s after school plans to changes in address, family structure, custody, child care arrangements, or a health situation or family crisis at home.
 Division offices are here to help and can relay information to other administrative offices and teachers as needed to support your child.
 Please be in touch if there is something you think we need to know about.

 However, it is important to note that, consistent with our goal of nurturing student independence, middle and high school parents should not necessarily expect to hear every time there are auditions for the play or try-outs for the basketball team.
-Older students have daily assemblies with division heads who frequently communicate important information to students directly.
+Older students have regular assemblies with division heads who frequently communicate important information to students directly.
 Parents are always welcome to contact division offices with questions.

 Middle and high school students have highly individualized schedules depending on what classes they are taking.
 Fourth graders have daily homeroom; other middle and high school students are due at school for the beginning of their first class of the day.

 In the middle school, the day will generally end either at 2:35pm, referred to as an “early day,” or 3:25pm, sometimes called a “late day.”